ashish17133/ashish17133/README.md

 <h3 align="center">A passionate backend and mobile application developer from Nepal</h3>
 - ✨ I have completed the **IBM Data Science Certification Course from Coursera**.

-- 🔭 I’m currently working on [Doctor Appointment](https://appointment-8ca27.web.app/)
+- 🔭 I’m currently working on **Sentiment Analysis using EEG signal on SEED_IV dataset**.

-- ✨ I'm currently working on many AI and Machine Learning Projects.eg(EEG Based Emotion Recognition).
+- ✨ I have worked on  **AI and Machine Learning Projects.eg(EEG Based Emotion Recognition)** as my final year project.

-- 🌱 I’m currently learning **IBM Watson Tools**
+- 🌱 Have strong understanding on **IBM Watson Tools**

 - 👯 I’m looking to collaborate on **Machine Learning Projects**